nikimacm/trailmixers-project3/README.md

 #### FONTS

-The fonts I use for this project are DM Sans and Alegreya Sans.
+The fonts I use for this project are Alegreya Sans and Merriweather Sans.
+These fonts compliment each other well and create a pleasant feel for users.

 #### IMAGES